RobertRovenko/RobertRovenko/README.md

 ### Robert Falkbäck Rovenko

-🎲 I am a creative frontend developer, specialized in making good looking mobile and web applications with easy and maintanable code.
+🎲 As a creative frontend developer, I specialize in crafting visually appealing mobile and web applications with code that is both user-friendly and maintainable.

-💻 Currently I´m studing App Development at the Stockholm Technical Institute with graduation June 2024.
+💻 I am currently pursuing a degree in App Development at the Stockholm Technical Institute, with an expected graduation date of June 2024.
+Following graduation, I intend to apply my skills in either Hybrid or Native app development, developing to iOS, Android, or web platforms.

-After graduating I´m planning to work with my skills in either Hybrid or Native app development for IOS, Android or even Web.
+💼 Presently, I am employed as a Fullstack iOS XR app developer at XRSolutions.
+My role is an internship position spanning from November 2023 to April 2024.

-💼 Check out my portfolio for some of my public projects in my different languages like JavaScript, TypeScript, Kotlin, Java and Swift!
+Explore my portfolio to view some of my public projects across various languages, including Swift, JavaScript, TypeScript, Kotlin and Java!

 ### Connect with me on social media!